bhattner143/GeoWrapSim-CDPR/README.md

     Run the `initialise_CASPR.m` script to configure the Cable-Driven Parallel Robot Simulator (CASPR) environment.

 ### About CASPR
-CASPR is a simulation framework designed for modeling and analyzing cable-driven parallel robots.
+CASPR is a simulation framework for modeling and analyzing cable-driven parallel robots.
 It provides tools for kinematic and dynamic analysis, enabling researchers and engineers to study complex cable-driven systems effectively.

 ### Tutorials for CASPR

-To get started with CASPR, explore the tutorial scripts provided in the `scripts/CASPR_tutorials` folder.
-These `.mlx` scripts offer step-by-step guidance on using CASPR for various applications, including kinematic and dynamic analysis of cable-driven parallel robots.
+Explore the tutorial scripts in the `scripts/CASPR_tutorials` folder.
+These `.mlx` scripts provide step-by-step guidance on using CASPR for various applications, including kinematic and dynamic analysis of cable-driven parallel robots.
 Open these scripts in MATLAB to follow the tutorials interactively.

 ### Note on Tutorials

-The tutorial scripts provided in the `scripts/CASPR_tutorials` folder are untested due to modifications in the repository.
-If you encounter any issues, you can refer to the original CASPR repository for tutorials at [CASPR GitHub Repository](https://github.com/darwinlau/CASPR).
+The tutorial scripts in the `scripts/CASPR_tutorials` folder are untested due to modifications in the repository.
+If you encounter issues, refer to the original CASPR repository for tutorials at [CASPR GitHub Repository](https://github.com/darwinlau/CASPR).

-Additionally, you can explore the CASPR tutorial series on YouTube for step-by-step guidance:
+You can also explore the CASPR tutorial series on YouTube for step-by-step guidance:
 [CASPR YouTube Playlist](https://www.youtube.com/watch?v=b_24t_j1uQo&list=PLZCfv3Lre4aVbsS8zFYlg2x-kPuB-rrRC)

 ## Model